 (India Seen by Rossellini)

-What little I know about this 16mm color documentary is that it was shot simultaneously with Rossellini’s 35mm feature film, India — matri bhumi, and that Rossellini returned to the Cinémathèque Française when the authorities chased him out of India for his scandalous affair with his married scenarist, Sonali Sen Roy.
+What little I know about this 16mm color documentary is that it was shot simultaneously with Rossellini’s 35mm feature film, India — matri bhumi, and that Rossellini returned to the Cinémathèque Française when the authorities chased him out of India for his scandalous affair with his married scenarist, Sonali Sen Roy Dasgupta.
 He still needed to finish shooting the 35mm feature (in studio sets in Europe), but could only raise the funds by selling the 16mm footage to French television.
-So he turned the raw 16mm footage over to Tinto Brass to edit.
+So he turned the raw 16mm color Kodachrome footage over to Tinto Brass to edit.
 The result was a four-hour ten-part television series broadcast in black and white — in Italy! — beginning in January 1958, with Rossellini and the television host discussing the footage as it unspooled.
-It was later broadcast on French television from January through August 1959 (presumably with a French TV host interviewing Rossellini in French this time round), under the title J’ai fait un beau voyage (I Had a Fine Trip).
-This documentary seems never to have been shown publicly since that time.
+It was later broadcast on French television from January through August 1959, with a French TV host interviewing Rossellini in French this time round, under the title J’ai fait un beau voyage (I Had a Fine Trip).
+This documentary has rarely been seen since that time.

 India — matri bhumi